Composer (ageless she/her)

 The ownership model explores the powers of community curated art iterations.
 Audience will be able to opt in at each iteration preserving the collective ownership %stake.

 While PORTRAIT starts out as a centralised artwork controlled by a composer and a developer in the final iteration PORTRAIT will have 4 artists and 4 developers unlocking code based trustless cooperation between the entities.

-Unlike the technology in the work, the FOOD in the work is simple.
+Unlike the technology in the work, the FOOD in the work is simple and based on thoughts on "degrowth".
 It is sensuous and it radiates with gratitude to nature.
-The food does up with the abundance there is, and the menu is created by human ecologist, food stylist and performer Michelle Appelros.
+The food does up with the abundance there is, and the menu is created by human ecologist Michelle Appelros.
 The menu consists of things that grow here and now - in the immediate area - such as cabbage, cucumber, apple, hazelnuts and elderflower.